us4useu/us4r-lite-user-docs/docs/content/hardware.md

 Using non-compatible or broken probes can result in damage to the transmission section of the us4R-lite™!
 Such damages are NOT covered under the warranty!
 ```
+(hardware/connecting-hostPC)=
 ## Connecting the host PC
 The **us4R-lite™** requires an external host PC (desktop / notebook) with a display to function correctly.
 The only way to connect the **us4R-lite™** device to the PC is through the PCIe or Thunderbolt cables (depending on the model).

+So far, it is required that the host PC be equipped with an NVIDIA GPU with CUDA Toolkit installed and, for PCIe connections, an available PCIe Gen3 x8 slot to install the provided PCIe host adapter card.

 ### PCIe interface

+(hardware/pcie-ports)=
 **PCIe ports & PCIe cables** <br>
 The **us4R-lite™** models: RL_2021 and RL-2024-PCIe are equipped with 2x PCIe gen3 x4 ports on the back of the device.